clk-project/clk/README.md

 * persistence of options and arguments:
 Say you want to run `clk --someoption` again and again and again.
 You'd like to record `--someoption` somewhere so that all the calls to `clk` will behave like `clk --someoption`.
 * logging features: Having good logging capabilities is the basics of a suitable command line tool.
-* powerful formatting helpers: The output of command line tools should be easy to read and easy to parse by an external tool. click-project provides some formatting features that can be easily configured from the command line to achieve this goal.
+* powerful formatting helpers: The output of command line tools should be easy to read and easy to parse by an external tool. clk provides some formatting features that can be easily configured from the command line to achieve this goal.
 * directory based project: Say that you want to store
-* argument documentation: arguments are at least as important as options, yet they don't have any documentation associated. click-project fixes that by allowing to add a help message to the arguments.
+* argument documentation: arguments are at least as important as options, yet they don't have any documentation associated. clk fixes that by allowing to add a help message to the arguments.
 * options groups: options can be grouped to structure the help of the commands.
 * command flow management: in case you tend to often call several commands in sequence.
 Although each command is also meaningful by itself.
 You can tell dependencies between command to gain kinda makefile-ish workflow when you run your commands.
 * launchers: some commands are just wrappers around other tools, in such situation, it is often practical to have launcher that are prefixes put in front of the run command (like valgrind, gdb etc.)